ayo-dan/open_project_vibe/README.md

 uvicorn server:app --reload
 ```

-Visit `http://localhost:8000` in your browser to use the simple form interface.
+Visit `http://localhost:8000` in your browser to use the form interface.